-Getting a Fair VA Disability Decision
+The Key for Getting Fair VA Disability Decisions

 As a professor of Legal Medicine, I have noticed that many veterans from across the nation

 have problems getting their service connected injuries, illnesses and consequential conditions accepted and, if accepted, assigned the correct percentages of disability.

 I was flabbergasted that a VA doctor denied a Korean War veteran's obvious claims for hearing loss from being in the artillery, frostbitten feet, and a torn thigh muscle.
 The VA doctor wrote that three years in the artillery did not contribute to his noise induced hearing loss and that he did not know if it was cold in Korea!
 He did not even exam the obviously ruptured leg muscle!
 This unfair abuse made me so angry that I drove 200 miles and examined the vet in his home where he was dying from cancer.
 As a Vietnam vet I did not charge for my medical report or the full day out of my office.

 Unfortunately, Legal Medicine is not taught in medical schools.
 As I teach physicians I have found that many mistakenly think that VA's causation criteria "As Likely as Not" is the same as criminal law, "beyond a reasonable doubt".
 "As Likely as Not" is the physician's medical opinion based upon their education, training and experience, and their examination of the patient and medical records.

 The VA routinely denies disability claims because there are no in service medical records and the veteran did provide a medical opinion report.
 There are many reasons service man or women are reluctant to see a doctor.
 In addition, often the in service medical notes are not extensive.
 This denial is overcome by the veteran telling their doctor their medical history and then the doctor providing their expert medical opinion report.